Britain's FTSE bounces back, housebuilders lead

 "It's very possible we'll be treading water now until such time as the Q1 reporting season really kicks in," said Richard Hunter, head of equities at Hargreaves Lansdown.

 "We've been waiting for some kind of catalyst to drive the market forward again, and hopefully it's something that we might see from the Q1 reporting season."
-(Additional reporting by Tricia Wright; Editing by Susan Fenton)
+(Additional reporting by Tricia Wright; Editing by Catherine Evans)